Heroes (American TV series): Promotions and fandom

 Following the debut of Heroes in 2006, the tagline Save the Cheerleader, Save the World was recognized within the television industry as an effective marketing device.
 In 2006, NBC also created a Heroes parody titled Zeroes.
 Zeroes, which was released as a viral video on sites including YouTube, features parodies including four chapters and an open audition.
 Development and production of the project was kept secret from Kring.
-NBC hosted panels at the 2006, 2007, 2008, and 2009 Comic-Cons in San Diego to promote the series.
+NBC hosted panels at the 2006, 2007, 2008, and 2009 San Diego Comic-Con to promote the series.
 Major announcements have been made during the panel, along with sneak peeks of forthcoming seasons.
 In 2006, the Heroes panel presented the entire season one 72-minute pilot.
 In 2008 the first half of the season three premiere was shown.
 Comic-Con also allows the cast and crew to answer questions from the press and from fans.
 On July 21, 2007, Kring announced that cast and crew members of Heroes would travel the world for the Heroes World Tour to promote the season one DVD release and the forthcoming season two.
 The tour took place in North America (New York and Toronto), Asia (Singapore, Tokyo, and Hong Kong) and Europe (Munich, Paris and London).
 The tour began on August 26, and ended on September 1, 2007.
 The post-hardcore bands Alesana and I See Stars have both respectively named songs after the show, "This Is Usually the Part Where People Scream" and "Save the Cheerleader".